 Professional and courteous Banquet Server with five years of working experience at Windsor Castle in London.
 Worked at over 50 banquets in one year and highly skilled at a banquet set up protocols for prestigious events such asm state galas and year-end functions attended by prime ministers, presidents of states, and high profile diplomats.
 Proficient in serving etiquette for 7-course meals and highly adept and mixing and serving specialty cocktails from numerous countries.
 Responsible for training and onboarding casual Banquet Servers drying season holiday periods.
 Completed an Associates' Degree In Culinary Management achieving a summa cum laude result.

-Banquet Server Job Descriptions, Responsibilities and Duties Examples
+Banquet Server Job Descriptions and Responsibilities

 Your description of duties is the first touchpoint between you and the hiring manager or recruiter, where a comparison is made between the job description requirements and your experience.
 A well-written duties and responsibilities section will go a long way in boosting your chances to land an interview.
-Below we have given a comprehensive list of duties for a Banquet Server, which you may tweak and customize for each role that you apply to.
+Below we have given a comprehensive list of duties for a Banquet Waiter, which you may tweak and customize for each role that you apply to.

 Job Duties of a Banquet Server: